Hiding One Connect Box & One Connect Cable Out of Sight

 Samsung’s One Connect Box sizes vary by generations.
 It’s worth noting that they did get substantially bigger starting from 2017 models and later.

-At the time of writing this article, the biggest one dimension of any generation of the One Connect Box is just under 14 inches.
+At the time of writing this article, the biggest one dimension of any generation of the One Connect Box is just under 14 inches (approximately 13.75 inches).
 So, you will need an enclosure box with inner dimensions that is at least 14″ in width, 14″ in height and 4″ in depth as the minimal size requirement.
 This is also taking consideration of the power cord from One Connect Box being plugged into an outlet installed inside the enclosure box.

-If there’s enough room in your wall, you may consider installing bigger Structural Enclosure for Media Devices (AV Back Box) such as this 20″ x 14″ Structural Enclosure Box shown below.
+If there’s enough room in your wall, you may consider installing bigger AV Back Box for in-wall storage such as this 20″ x 14″ Structured Enclosure Box shown below.
 As long as your TV can cover the enclosure box, that’s all it matters.

 Important Note: All the actual installation photos shown in this article is with the 14 x 14 inch box.